 In Digital Photography, students learn the process and creative approaches to photographic imagery, processes, and techniques.
 They master the functions of a digital camera and learn to edit photographs using Adobe Lightroom and Photoshop.
 In Film & TV Production, students learn the techniques of camera work, screenwriting, and editing.
 Although the primary focus is on production, students will delve into the history, technological trends, ethics of filmmaking, and impact of broadcast journalism and film on our daily lives.
 Student will produce news segments, public service announcements, and short narrative and documentary films.
 Students will also direct multi-camera recordings for theatrical, dance, and musical productions.
 Developing a portfolio of independent projects will be an integral part of their self-directed studies.

-- USchool Middle and Upper School students earned a combined total of 100 regional Scholastic Art Awards.
+- USchool Middle and Upper School students earned a combined total of 70 regional Scholastic Art and Writing Awards.